Disability StudiesFind a programme

 Mrs Beth Tarleton, (Senior Research Fellow), Supporting adults with learning disabilities; transition, short breaks (respite care), easy information and supported housing.

-Dr Val Williams, (Reader), Analysing naturally-occurring communication; inclusive research (including disabled people as active researchers); mental health support needs of young people with learning difficulties.
+Professor Val Williams, (Professor), Analysing naturally-occurring communication; inclusive research (including disabled people as active researchers); mental health support needs of young people with learning difficulties.

 We welcome applications at any time of year; early application is advised.